 Our aim is to foster and support independent and self-reliant learners.
-We encourage and teach our students to be prepared for real work in the creative media sector, including organisational, project management and technical skills.
-We aim to do this in an exciting, challenging and dynamic way.
+We encourage and teach our students to be critical thinkers.
+The course offers both practical and theoretical elements ensuring a diverse and inclusive curriculum.

 Students make outstanding progress in this subject at Tring School, whilst developing an independent attitude, self-reliance and confidence that helps them throughout their lives.

 Key Stage 4

 At KS4, learners study a range of media forms in terms of a theoretical framework which consists of media language, representation, media industries and audiences.